-Yesterday I accompanied my husband Enrique Castillo (Deja Vu, Weeds, Blood In Blood Out) to a reading of a Spanish translated version of Chekov’s The Seagull by Anotnio Jaramillo (Mayans MC) and Grecia Salamon (El Psiquiatra).
-A group of very talented actors did an excellent reading of the finely translated version.
-Outstanding job beginning with Antonio as Trigorin, Blanca Soto as Arkadina, Arturo Del Puerto Treplev, Grecia as Nina, Enrique as Shamraev, Lucy Rodriguez as Polina, Mariana Da Silva as Masha, Edward Padilla as Medvedenko, Hugo Garcia as Asyakov and my good pal Sal Lopez (Road to Juarez, American Me, Full Metal Jacket) as Sorin.
+At a reading of a Spanish translated version of Chekov’s The Seagull by Anotnio Jaramillo (Mayans MC) and Grecia Salamon (El Psiquiatra), a group of very talented actors did an excellent reading of the finely translated version.
+Reading the play were Antonio as Trigorin, Blanca Soto as Arkadina, Arturo Del Puerto Treplev, Grecia as Nina, Enrique Castillo (Deja Vu, Weeds, Blood In Blood Out) as Shamraev, Lucy Rodriguez as Polina, Mariana Da Silva as Masha, Edward Padilla as Medvedenko, Hugo Garcia as Asyakov and my good pal Sal Lopez (Road to Juarez, American Me, Full Metal Jacket) as Sorin.

 During a break, as I catch up on life with my long time friend Sal, I notice he has a tatoo.
 Mid-life crisis?
 I think to myself — so I had to ask.
 I should have known it was fake.
 It is for a role in a movie he is currently filming.
 He had just gotten back from Calgary, Canada where he was shooting the indie film El Chicano.
 Intriguing name I tell him, tell me more.
 He plays El Gallo, the head of the cartel he says.
 But that is where the stereotyping ends and the fun begins.